xland/ScreenCapture/ReadMe.md

 # Licenses

-This project is open source under the [MIT license](./licence).
+This project is under the [MIT license](./licence).

 [Blend2D](https://blend2d.com/) drawing engine is used in this project.

-Please also comply with Blend2d's [Zlib open source license](https://github.com/blend2d/blend2d/blob/master/LICENSE.md) when using this project.
+Please also comply with Blend2d's [Zlib open source license](https://github.com/blend2d/blend2d/blob/master/LICENSE.md).